Animal Control Advisory Board

 If you are interested in applying for the board, please see the advisory board application.

 Meetings are held quarterly at 6:30 pm on the fourth Thursday.
 See agenda for location.
-January 24 meeting location is Clark County Public Safety Complex, 505 NW 179th St., Ridgefield, WA.
+Meeting location is Clark County Public Safety Complex, 505 NW 179th St., Ridgefield, WA.